 With the (default) in-kernel Path-Manager, the same rules are applied to all connections.
 Address endpoints and limits can be set to control its behavior.

-This configuration can be automated with tools like NetworkManager and mptcpd.
-Here below, the focus is on the manual configuration, using the ip mptcp command.
-Please check the manual for more details: man ip-mptcp.
+Its configuration can be automated with tools like NetworkManager and mptcpd, or done manually using the ip mptcp command.

 Automatic configuration